All Episodes

 So you've got to do this.

-There's no it's the law.
+There's no, it's the law.

-Uh he's the chairman of the House Energy and Commerce Committee, and I believe he is a heterosexual white male.
+He's the chairman of the House Energy and Commerce Committee, and I believe he is a heterosexual white male.

-He seems he's he's one of us.
+He seems, he's one of us.

 This is just naked intimidation.

-They're obliged to issue these statements anyway.
+They're saying, if you, and this isn't even a matter of debate, they're obliged to issue these statements anyway.

 They're obliged to report them in their earnings.